linux-kernel-labs/linux/Documentation/teaching/labs/introduction.rst

     sw-clang-indexer --index-project
     sourceweb index

-:file:`sw-btrace` is a script that adds the :file:`libsw-btrace.so` library to :code:`LD_PRELOAD`.
+:file:`sw-btrace` is a scrit that adds the :file:`libsw-btrace.so` library to :code:`LD_PRELOAD`.
 This way, the library is loaded by every process started by :code:`make` (basically, the compiler), registers the commands used to start the processes and generates a filed called :file:`btrace.log`.
 This file is then used by :code:`sw-btrace-to-compile-db` which converts it to a format defined by clang: `JSON Compilation Database <http://clang.llvm.org/docs/JSONCompilationDatabase.html>`__.
 This JSON Compilation Database resulted from the above steps is then